Many people envision homelessness as someone living on the street. But there are many different types of homelessness that aren’t as visible.

 With no protection from the elements and little access to basic amenities like toilets and showers, rough sleepers often face severe health risks, including exposure to harsh weather, malnutrition, and increased vulnerability to violence.

-Many rough sleepers have experienced long-term homelessness, often as a result of complex social and economic factors.
-Mental illness, domestic violence, job loss, and a lack of affordable housing all contribute to people finding themselves in this dire situation.
+Many rough sleepers have experienced long-term homelessness, often as a result of complex social relations and economic factors.
+Mental illness, family violence, job loss, and a lack of affordable housing all contribute to people finding themselves in this dire situation.

 While emergency relief services and crisis accommodation exist, breaking the cycle of rough sleeping requires long-term solutions such as supportive housing and wraparound care services.